Top tips from Long Beach airport to Disneyland. This article answers all the most important questions on getting you from LGB to Disneyland including:

 - Merge onto the 5 South and exit Disneyland Drive or Ball Road

 I love it when driving in Orange County only requires 4 steps.
-Other important items to note when driving and/or renting a car in California:

 - Car Seats for children under 8; make sure you’re in compliance with current California car seat laws.